11:00 a.m.–12:30 p.m. ET

 -

-Learn about quantifiable benefits of installing bus lanes and other bus priority treatments
+Learn about the quantifiable benefits of installing bus lanes and other bus-priority treatments.

 -

-Learn about how connected networks of high-quality bike infrastructure can induce more people to bike
+Learn how connected networks of high-quality bike infrastructure can encourage more people to bike.

 -

-Gain insight into how you can directly consider potential mode change impacts in corridor planning processes
+Gain insight into how mode change impacts can be directly incorporated in corridor planning processes.

 Moderator